 2. Hector Camacho

-The Puerto-Rican “Macho” man, Hector Camacho was the most confident showman and professional fighter of all times.
-As a teen, he was ingenious who started out as an amateur street fighter, before being put into professional boxing by his high school teacher.
+The Puerto Rican “Macho” man, Hector Camacho was the most confident showman and professional fighter of all times.
+As a teen, he was ingenious and started out as an amateur street fighter, before being put into professional boxing by his high school teacher.

 Picking up the sport professionally, “Macho” demonstrated this inner fighter and began rising to win championships in multiple weight categories (six titles in five categories).
 Camacho was known for his rapid hand and footwork combined with swift counterpunching.
 The street fighter in him aided him wonderfully to perform the most unprecedented moves on his opponents.
-Blending multiple fighting styles into the one that he loved the most, Hector stood out as an unexpected boxer to analyze and face during his entire career.
+Hector stood out as an unexpected boxer to analyze and face during his entire career by blending multiple fighting styles into the one he loved the most.